wp-plugins/calculated-fields-form/README.txt

 3. Ideal Weight Calculator
 4. Pregnancy Calculator
 5. Lease Calculator

+The plugin has two additional (commercial) versions: **Premium** and **Developer**, each of them with its own features:

+=Features in Premium version=

+* All features of free version of plugin
+* Submits the form data, and stores the data on database, for future revisions
+* Allows send notification emails with the data submitted, to the form editor and users
+* Allows charge the calculated field directly through PayPal
+* Allows export and import your forms between different WordPress
+* Allows to display the submitted data in the thanks page

+=Features in Developer version=

+* All features of free and premium version of plugin
+* Includes new controls that get its information from different datasources (database, CSV file, Post, Taxonomies, and users data)
+* Includes financial operations
+* Includes operations for date times management
+* Includes a script for saving the submitted data in an external database

 You can either "**clone**" those calculated forms to complete your own form or create a new calculated form from scratch for your application.